-Open the OpenVPN client UI and download the appropriate profile for your OS.
-Alternatively, you can use wget or curl command and provide the URL to download the software.
+- Open the OpenVPN client UI and download the appropriate profile for your OS.
+Alternatively, use the wget or curl command and enter the software download link.

 sudo service openvpn start

-You can use ipconfig or ip addr to view the network connections.
-Once the VPN interface is available, you will see a tun0 interface added to the existing list shown in the output.
+- Use ipconfig or ip addr to view the network connections.
+Once the VPN interface is available, you will see tun0 added to the existing network adapters list.

 How to Install and Connect the OpenVPN Client for Android

-- Username – the username set on your server – openvpn by default
+- Username – the username set on your server.
+It is openvpn by default.

 How to Install and Connect the OpenVPN Client for iOS